 - ERP systems and data warehouses

 However, QlikView cannot directly address many legacy or dark data sources, nor the multi-billion- row files or database tables common to high-volume transaction environments.
-Thus, it is in big data acquisition and preparation (data integration) that IRI CoSort provides value to QlikView users.
+And its internal data integration engine does not scale in volume.
+Thus, it is in big data acquisition and preparation (data integration) that the IRI CoSort data processing product (or the IRI Voracity data management platform which uses it) provides value to QlikView users.

 CoSort can extract and join data from multiple sources and provide it to various targets.
 Without a DB engine, appliance, or Hadoop, CoSort can franchise (munge, subset, wrangle) or otherwise prepare massive amounts of raw data for downstream applications.

-More broadly, CoSort — and its SortCL program in particular — speeds, performs, and combines:
+More specifically, CoSort (or the IRI Voracity data management platform that includes it) via its default SortCL program engine — speeds, performs, and combines: